developerfromjokela/sim800l-gsm-module/README.md

 ---

 #### `hard_reset(reset_gpio)`
-Perform a hard reset of the SIM800 module through the RESET pin
+Perform a hard reset of the SIM800 module through the RESET pin.
+This function can only be used on a Raspberry Pi.
 - `reset_gpio`: RESET pin
  *return*: `True` if the SIM is active after the reset, otherwise `False`. `None` in case of module error.